ComScore

 • Time Commitment: 55 minutes

-• Why We Love It: crowd-pleaser, keto-friendly, high protein, low carb
+• Why I Love It: crowd-pleaser, keto-friendly, high protein, low carb

-Game day grub has never been easier.
+Game day grub has never been easier, especially since these tantalizing chicken wings are baked instead of fried, making it just right for beginners.
 Use store-bought everything bagel seasoning or make your own with spice rack staples, like dried onion flakes and minced garlic.

 64. Caramelized Black Pepper Trout